Last Cigarette Ever: Plot

+Meanwhile, Robin is joined by a new co-anchor, Don Frank, a legend of the pre-6am television world, having been broadcast in 38 media outlets.
+Robin is impressed at first, but Don's lack of professionalism and total indifference to his job drive her to start smoking also.

-The gang agrees to have "one last cigarette" as the sun rises, but Future Ted reveals it took years for each member of the gang to actually quit, listing events in their lives that lead to the change: Lily quits the day she decides to try to get pregnant; Marshall quits the day his son is born; Robin quits in June 2013; Barney quits in March 2017; and Ted quits two weeks into dating the children's mother.
+The gang agrees to have "one last cigarette" as the sun rises, but Future Ted reveals it took years for each member of the gang to actually quit.

-Throughout the episode, Marshall says he had his first cigarette when he was 13, and is shown periodically imagining himself travelling back in time and beating up his younger self for taking up the habit in the first place.
-At the end of the episode, Marshall once again visits his 13-year-old counterpart in 1991, but instead of beating him up, he apologizes and gives him a peace offering: a picture of Lily, to which Young Marshall replies "Wow, she's hot!".
-Marshall explains to his younger self that he will one day marry her.
-Surprised and excited, Young Marshall disappears into his tent with the picture to apparently masturbate; present Marshall is disgusted at first, but then understands and walks away.
+Production

+Due to Bob Odenkirk's appearance as Arthur Hobbs in this episode, he was unavailable to appear as Saul Goodman in the Season 2 finale of Breaking Bad.
+Consequently, the character of Mike Ehrmantraut was created to fill a similar role and was ultimately promoted to the main cast of Breaking Bad and eventually Better Call Saul.

 Critical response

 Donna Bowman of The A.V.
 Club rated the episode with a grade A−.

 Joel Keller, reviewer at TV Squad, described the casting of Harvey Fierstein as Lily's smoking voice as only the third funniest thing in the episode.
 He praises the flashback scenes to 13-year-old Marshall's first smoke as the funniest thing in the episode.

 Brian Zoromski of IGN gave the episode only 5.5 out of 10.
 Zoromski noted that he had never been a smoker and described this as the worst episode ever.

 TV Critic gave it 52 out of 100, commenting on the episode's humor: "These jokes wouldn't happen in real life and so each time one appears it induces a groan rather than a laugh."